chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_breakpoint_syntax.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The syntax for using the |resource breakpoint| resource in a recipe is as follows:
+A |resource breakpoint| resource block creates a breakpoint in a recipe:

 .. code-block:: ruby